If Ever I See You Again (film): Reception

 Notwithstanding the moderate success of Flack's single, and the considerable effort and cost put into promoting the film, If Ever I See You Again received generally negative reviews (although the Los Angeles Times praised the "nice, natural quality" of the performances "despite Brooks' stilted direction") and bombed at the box office.
 Hack later admitted in an interview that it was "a bomb".
 Reportedly, it failed to recoup its production budget or even its promotional costs.

+Janet Maslin of The New York Times said that "it's easy to see why [Brooks] was so resoundingly well suited to his former line of work [as a writer of advertising jingles], but as a film director he has not yet progressed beyond the visual monotony of most television direction, nor does he risk much in his pacing."
+Desmond Ryan of The Philadelphia Inquirer remarked that "Joe Brooks does everything but change the sheets in this abysmal venture."

 Some of the criticism centered on poor acting by Brooks or other members of the inexperienced cast.
 Breslin and the film were nominated in Harry and Michael Medved's 1980 book The Golden Turkey Awards in the category "Worst Acting Performance by a Novelist".
 Leonard Maltin, who gave it a grade of 1 1/2 stars, stated, "Breslin should stick to his typewriter."

-At the 1978 Stinkers Bad Movie Awards, the movie won Worst Picture.
-When the Stinkers Ballot Expansion Project launched in 2003, the movie received the following notes: